WNPRC-EHR-Services/primate-id/README.md

 # to compile the TypeScript
 npm run build

-# to print a 'WPRC' id to the console
+# to print an 'XX' id to the console
 npm run generate

 # to run the tests in the ./test folder